-The Disney kids meals are considerably less expensive than the entrees, and at counter service it’s perfectly acceptable to order one for your lunch.
+The Disney kids’ meals are considerably less expensive than the entrees, and at counter service, it’s perfectly acceptable to order one for your lunch.
 They typically come with a drink and a few sides that make great snacks for later if it’s still too much food.

 We love enjoying the delicious restaurants at Disney World, so even though this post is about saving money on dining at Disney, I’d never tell you to skip dining at the best spots.
 Just be smart about it.

 Don’t eat an expensive meal for EVERY dinner

 On each trip, we usually enjoy two really nice meals at a couple of our favorite restaurants and then fill in the other dinners with other options.

 🌟 Related Post: Enjoy a Special Night Out at Disney World

 Order food strategically at expensive Disney restaurants

 At those favorites (read expensive), we’ve learned that Disney servings are typically much larger than we need.
 So, to keep things affordable, typically we’ll order an appetizer or two and then two meals.

 We almost always also order dessert and fun drinks, so by no means is it a cheap night out, but in general, we save $50 – $75 versus purchasing four separate entrees.